JID discography

-American rapper JID (also stylized J.I.D) has released three studio albums, three compilation albums, two extended plays (EP), four mixtapes and fifteen singles.
+American rapper JID (also stylized J.I.D) has released four studio albums, two compilation albums, two extended plays (EP), six mixtapes, and twenty-five singles.

 JID's debut studio album, The Never Story, was released on March 10, 2017.
 It peaked at number 197 on the US Billboard 200 chart.
 The album features guest appearances from 6lack, EarthGang and Mereba.
 The album's lead single, "Never", was released prior to the album.
-JID's lyrics details a narrative on his upbringing in East Atlanta.
+JID's lyrics detail a narrative on his upbringing in East Atlanta.

 On November 26, 2018, JID released his second studio album, DiCaprio 2.
 It serves as a sequel to his extended play DiCaprio released in 2015.
 The album was supported by two singles, "151 Rum" and "Off Deez" featuring J. Cole.
 The album features guest appearances from 6lack, ASAP Ferg, BJ the Chicago Kid, Ella Mai, J. Cole, Joey Badass and Method Man.

+On August 26, 2022, JID released his third studio album The Forever Story.

+On May 8, 2025, JID released a video trailer on YouTube for his upcoming fourth studio album God Does Like Ugly, which was preceded by a single release of "WRK" on April 18.

+On July 4, 2025, JID released GDLU (Preluxe), after announcing it through a freestyle released on YouTube.
+An EP featuring Eminem, Lil Yachty and 6lack, it was a build-up to his album God Does Like Ugly, which featured four tracks that were supposed to be on the album, but were not included eventually.
+The collaboration with Eminem was also released as a single.